 - Vegetables, particularly green beans and spinach

-Additionally, silicon is present in natural drinking water, especially in water from artesian wells.
+Additionally, silicon is present in natural drinking water, especially from artesian sources.

 Daily Requirement for Silicon

-The daily requirement for silicon depends on age, gender, and health status, but is generally estimated to be in the range of 20 to 50 mg.
+The daily requirement for silicon depends on age, sex, and health status, but is generally estimated to be in the range of 20 to 50 mg.

-Factors affecting the need for silicon include levels of physical activity, the presence of certain diseases, and dietary balance.
-Pregnancy and lactation may also increase the need for this trace element.
+Factors affecting silicon requirements include the level of physical activity, the presence of certain diseases, and dietary balance.
+Pregnancy and lactation can also increase the need for this trace element.

 Silicon Deficiency: Symptoms and Health Consequences

-Silicon deficiency in the human body can lead to various health problems.
-Although precise symptoms are not always easy to establish, some studies link low silicon levels to deterioration in bone and connective tissue condition.
+Silicon deficiency in the human body can lead to various health issues.
+Although precise symptoms are not always easy to identify, some studies link low silicon levels with deterioration of bone and connective tissue health.

 Potential consequences include decreased bone density, increased risk of fractures, as well as issues with skin, hair, and nails.